trinhtrinh342004/math-util/README.md

 # Welcome to Math-Util Reposity
 ### You will find in this repo the following stuff
-1. The Math-Util library that offers multiple math functions (a Java-based source code)
+* The Math-Util library that offers multiple math functions (a Java-based source code)
-2. Unit Testing source code with JUnit framework
+* Unit Testing source code with JUnit framework
+* GitHub Actions to demonstrate the Continuous Integration (CI) technique
+* Regression Test
-...
+* ...

-###Screenshots
+### Screenshots
 ![DDT & TDD with JUnit](https://github.com/trinhtrinh342004/math-util/blob/main/images/DDT%20with%20JUnit.png)
 ### © 2023 trinhtrinhlife